bankfrick/webapi-docs/source/includes/_instanttransactions.md

 This is managed by rules, which can specify for which customer and which notification types which webhook URLs will be posted to.
-To be able to create such rules, users need to be authenticated and have access to the customer the rule will apply to.
+To be able to create such rules, users need to be authenticated and have access to all accounts the rule will apply to.

-A single rule can send to multiple webhooks (e.g. a logging endpoint and a Slack channel), and it can notify about one or multiple event types.
+A single rule can notify about one or multiple event types.

 ### Notification Rules Full Specifications